 - Avoid flying during the busy travel season: If possible, don’t fly during the busy traveling season.
 The lines are going to be longer, which means the dog will be crated for a more extended period.

 - Carry a photograph of your dog: If you are like me, you have about 500 pictures of your dog on your phone.
 If you don’t, take one before you leave.
 If the tag on the crate falls off or if the airline has trouble locating the crate, the photograph will be beneficial.

 Schedule an Appointment with the Vet

 When you arrive at your destination, you should schedule a quick visit with the vet.
 It is a good idea to have your dog checked out to make sure they weren’t injured or became ill during the flight.

-Flying with or without a dog can be stressful.
+Flying with or without a dog can be stressful, but it may be easier than taking a road trip with your dog.
 If you are planning to fly with your dog, it is essential that you understand all travel regulations, costs, and, most importantly, how to keep your dog happy and calm.